ajaen4/ajaen4/README.md

 ## Hi there 👋

 Cloud enthusiast.
-I'm using AWS, Python and Terraform to build Data Lakes and Warehouses and to automatize business processes.
+I'm using AWS, Python and Terraform to build Data Lakes and Warehouses to automatize business processes.

 **I love working with**